LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 At every step, we estimate the local error, and ensure that it satisfies tolerance conditions.
 If this local error test fails, then the step is recomputed with a reduced step size.
-To this end, the majority of Runge--Kutta methods packaged within both the ARKStep and ERKStep modules, as well as many of the MRI methods packaged within MRIStep, admit an embedded solution :math:`\tilde{y}_n`, as shown in equations :eq:`ARKODE_ARK`, :eq:`ARKODE_ERK`, and :eq:`MRI_embedding_fast_IVP`-:eq:`MRI_embedding_implicit_solve`.
+To this end, the majority of the Runge--Kutta methods and many of the MRI methods in ARKODE admit an embedded solution :math:`\tilde{y}_n`, as shown in equations :eq:`ARKODE_ARK`, :eq:`ARKODE_ERK`, and :eq:`MRI_embedding_fast_IVP`-:eq:`MRI_embedding_implicit_solve`.
 Generally,